edgimar/Pweave/doc/index.rst

           extended in its functionality and flexibility with respect to the original version.
 The newer version is available at `<http://bitbucket.org/edgimar/pweave/src>`_.
 For a short up-to-date
-          description of this version, see the `README` file in the repository's root folder.
+          description of this version, see the :ref:`README <README>` file in the repository's root folder.

 Welcome
 ------------
 Pweave is a literate programming tool for Python that is developed after `Sweave <http://www.stat.uni-muenchen.de/~leisch/Sweave/>`_.
 And like Sweave it uses the `noweb <http://www.cs.tufts.edu/~nr/noweb/>`_ syntax.
 Pweave is a single python script that is able to weave a python code between “<<>>=” and “@” blocks and include the results in the document.
 Pweave is good for creating dynamic reports and tutorials.
-This documentation has been created using `Sphinx <http://sphinx.pocoo.org>`_ and you also download it as `pdf <http://mpastell.com/pweave/_static/Pweave-docs.pdf>`_.
+This documentation has been created using `Sphinx <http://sphinx.pocoo.org>`_.

 Features
 __________